 Are you or your business a victim of marketing clutter?
 Check out this week’s Marketing Minute to see how this effects your marketing.

-Recently I’ve been on a mission to clear the clutter from all areas of my marketing business and my life.
-I’m simply just amazed at how much clutter I had allowed in – clutter on my desk, clutter on the floor, clutter on the walls, clutter on my bookshelves, clutter in my closets, clutter in my computers, and even clutter in my marketing too? – Clutter was literally everywhere – and I consider myself a fairly organized guy.
-Stuff just seemed to continually sneak its way in and never thought to leave once its truly useful period had passed.
-And if you subscribe to the practice of Feng Shui, the clutter had been draining and stifling my energy and ultimately my effectiveness in terms of accomplishing my goals.
+Recently I’ve been on a mission to clear the clutter from all areas of my business and life.
+I’m just amazed at how much clutter I had allowed in – clutter on my desk, on the floor, on the walls, on my bookshelves, clutter in my closets, clutter in my computers, and even clutter in my marketing too? – Clutter was everywhere – and I consider myself a somewhat organized guy.
+However, the stuff seemed to continually sneak its way in and never thought to leave once its truly useful period had passed.
+If you subscribe to Feng Shui, clutter had been draining and stifling my energy and effectiveness in accomplishing my goals.

-Now I do believe that one person’s clutter could be another person’s gold.
-So in other words, this clutter I speak of simply was stuff that I’ve accumulated that wasn’t serving me any longer.
-That doesn’t mean that things I deem as clutter couldn’t serve someone else.
+Now I believe that one person’s clutter could be another person’s gold.
+So, in other words, this clutter I speak of was stuff that I’ve accumulated that wasn’t serving me any longer.
+However, that doesn’t mean that things I deem as clutter couldn’t serve someone else.
 So I graciously acknowledged the clutter for its contribution to me and gave it new life by donating it to others who could and would put it to use.

 So why do I share this with you?
-Simply put, all of your clutter affects your ability to effectively market yourself and your business.
+All of your clutter affects your ability to market yourself and your business effectively.
 And let me go ahead and define what I will refer to as ‘marketing clutter’ as any marketing that doesn’t currently serve you.
 While it may have served you once, it’s no longer effectively contributing to your bottom line – your income.

-As for ‘what’s not working’, allowing those marketing efforts to continually drain your resources for a less than needed return on investment is what I’m referring to as ‘marketing clutter’ and should be eliminated, redirecting your resources to more promising marketing efforts.
+As for ‘what’s not working,’ allowing those marketing efforts to continually drain your resources for a less than needed return on investment is referred to as ‘marketing clutter’ and should be eliminated, redirecting your resources to more promising marketing efforts.